What are essential oils?

 Prevention of allergic contact dermatitis to essential oils relies on allergen avoidance .
 In particular, people should be advised not to apply neat, undiluted oils directly to the skin, as this can lead to sensitisation .

 Avoidance of the allergenic essential oils usually results in resolution of skin symptoms .
-In some cases, the symptoms persist and become chronic.
+In some cases, the symptoms persist and become chronic, especially if there is ongoing inadvertent low-dose exposure in daily life.